 A law school professor said: “most people in the jury box do not want to be there.
 They will tune everyone out most of the time.”
 You get their attention with things that are out-of-the-ordinary.

-- A person with a stutter, as discussed above, is something out-of-the-ordinary.
+- A person with a stutter is something out-of-the-ordinary.

 - A witness, who is a soft talker, will be heard and admired for his courage when you put a microphone in front of his whispering voice.

-- A witness who is extremely short will be noticed when they walk into the courtroom.
-Doing something unexpected like the witness having a loud booming voice would be the icing on the cake.
+- A witness who is extremely short will be noticed when they walk into the room.
+Doing something unexpected like the person with a loud booming voice would be the icing on the cake.

 - A person 8 feet tall will always be noticed.